By Denise Ohnesorgen / ADOT Motor Vehicle Division

-There are three countries that have reciprocity agreements
+Canada, Germany, South Korea and Taiwan are the only countries that have reciprocity agreements

-with Arizona: Canada, Germany, and Taiwan.
+with Arizona.
+First time applicants with a valid driver license from Germany, South Korea or Taiwan are not required to take a written or road test.
 Canadian citizens are exempt from taking the road test but are still required to pass the written exam.